 Macha has also worked on script translations for a number of films, including Amparo by Simón Mesa Soto, winner of the 2021 Rising Star Award at the Critics’ Week of the Cannes Film Festival and the 2021 Silver Hugo Award at the Chicago International Film Festival, and Tantas Almas by Nicolás Rincón Gille, winner of the 2020 German Camera Award and the 2019 Etoile d’Or for Best Film at the Marrakech International Film Festival.

-Macha is also a concert pianist, having completed her studies at the Regional Conservatory and at the Ecole Normale de Musique A. Cortot in Paris.
-Laureate of several international awards, she started performing with orchestras at age 15 and has since played as a soloist or chamber musician in various countries, including at the Wigmore Hall (London), the Gaveau and Cortot Halls (Paris), and the Great and Small Halls of the Moscow Conservatory.
-In recent years, Macha has been active as an audience development manager, working for 3 years with the Secession Orchestra and the piano duet Berlinskaya-Ancelle.
+An award-winning concert pianist, Macha started performing with orchestras at age 15 and has since performed as a soloist or chamber musician in various countries, including at the Wigmore Hall (London), the Gaveau and Cortot Halls (Paris), and the Great and Small Halls of the Moscow Conservatory.

 To find out more about Macha, check out her:

 - Le jour où mon mari fut emprisonné par les Talibans (French PICT)